What exactly is a Chief of Staff?

 • Intuitive, human-centered judgment

-• Quickly spot strong ideas and improvements
+• Quickly spots strong ideas and improvements

 • Rooted in pattern recognition, not guesses